danielleknudson/yourtype/README.md

 ## Usage

-YourType is a Chrome browser extension.
+YourType is a Chrome browser extension that developers and designers can use during site/app development.

+1. Download master repo
-1. Launch Chrome and navigate to (somelink)[somelink]
+1. Launch Chrome and navigate to (chrome://extensions)[chrome://extensions]
+1. Click "Load unpacked extension..." at the top of the page
+1. Select the YourType directory

 ## Requirements